samseyller/PowerShell-SysAdmin-Tools/readme.md

     my-ip

-**An asterisk indicates a mandatory parameter of a function*
+**An asterisk indicates an optional parameter of a function*